JSanders24/twitter_coronavirus/README.md

     This explanation should be suitable for a future employer to look at while they are interviewing you to get a rough idea of what you accomplished.
     (And you should tell them about this in your interviews!)

+Brief Explanation Of Results:
+The vizualization graphs represent the usages of the key phrases "coronavirus" and "코로나바이러스" in both each language and each country.
+These results demonstrate that the highest rate of coronavirus searches came in the United States and the highest rate of 코로나바이러스 searches came in korea.
+In my particular results they are skewed because it seems to be operating on a limited dataset.
+The number of tweets in total is drastically lower than what would be expected.
+However, it signals that the code for visualization and run maps is likely correct it is just not accessing the correct data.
+Furthermore, for the data for "coronavirus" searches, there are enough results to get a sense of what the trends would be so it's likely that this is still a good representation of the distribution.

 ## Submission

 Upload a link to you github repository on sakai.